miltoneiji/hello-graphql/README.md

-# GraphQL auth
+# Hello GraphQL

-Just playing with graphql
+Just playing with graphql, relay and react.